pterk/django-bop/README.rst

  * bop.admin.ObjectPermissionInline
  * bop.forms.inline_permissions_form_factory
- * An API to grant and revoke permissions to users or groups
+ * An very flexible API to grant and revoke permissions to users or groups
+ * bop.managers.UserObjectManager to retrieve objects the user has permissions on

+Also of interest:

+ * has_model_perms

 More to follow...

+TODO:

+More docs
+Grant/Revoke for ModelBackend (if objects is None)?

 .. _article: http://djangoadvent.com/1.2/object-permissions/
 .. _other: http://www.djangopackages.com/grids/g/perms/